 - 3 - 4 whole cloves

-- 4 pounds perfectly ripe tomatoes cores and coarsely chopped
+- 4 pounds perfectly ripe tomatoes cored and coarsely chopped

 - Grated zest and juice of 1 orange

 - 3 tablespoons cognac

 - Sour cream Creme Fraiche or plain yogurt for garnish.